 Code of Ethics:

-At Psanctuary we believe that access to Divinity or True Self, ultimately comes through a love and acceptance of pure and universal consciousness and an understanding that everything and everyone is an aspect of this unifying field of consciousness.
+At Psanctuary we believe that access to Divinity or True Self, ultimately comes through a love and acceptance of pure and universal consciousness and an understanding that everything and everyone is an aspect of this unifying field.

-Therefore, Psanctuary is judgment free embracing individual freedom of expression of freedom as a central tenet of our community.
-We welcome any person of any faith or ethnic background into our religious community and encourage our members to embrace a courageous exploration of self in order to discover one's True Self.
+Psanctuary embraces individual freedom of expression as a central tenet of our community.
+We welcome any person of any faith, ethnic background and sexual orientation into our religious community and encourage our members to embrace a courageous exploration of self in order to discover one's divinity.

 The guiding principle of our ethical beliefs in short is the “Golden Rule”, to do unto others as we would have them do unto us because as the mushroom shows us, we are each other.
-This belief is not just applied from human to human but regarding all forms of life.
+This belief extends beyond human to human, through all forms of life.

-Our guidelines are formed around maintaining individuals physical and psychological safety.
-This is of the utmost importance and we seek to establish and maintain ethical standards for our lives and work.
-These standards will help delineate boundaries by which ethical questions can be evaluated by Board, Staff or Clergy.
-While this Code of Ethics cannot answer all ethical questions faced by the Ministers, Clerics, Members, Volunteers or other individuals that may belong to Psanctuary Church, it does provide the following:
+Our guidelines are formed around maintaining an individual's physical and energetic safety.
+These standards will help delineate boundaries by which ethical questions can be evaluated.
+While this Code of Ethics cannot answer all ethical questions, it does provide the following:

-While the training and education is essential our staff and leadership acknowledge the primacy of the sacrament.
-None of the practices or beliefs supersede the intelligence within the sacrament.
+1. We recognize the primacy of the sacrament.
+While staff and leadership are versed in a variety of practices and spiritual perspectives, none of the practices or beliefs supersede the intelligence within the sacrament.
 It is the mission and purpose of our staff to stay out of the way of the sacrament and instead to only provide support.
 The greatest support we can provide is a conscious presence.
-Our Ministers and Clerics are prepared for whatever a service calls for.
-Our belief and practice is that there are simply no set of rules, practices or dogma that can be applied to a Psanctuary healing service.
+Our belief and practice is that there are simply no set of rules, practices or dogma that can be universally applied to every Psanctuary healing service.

-2. Psanctuary Staff must display continued spiritual growth.
-They should maintain a sound body and mind by taking care of themselves with respect and dignity in order to lead by example.
+2. Psanctuary Staff displays continued spiritual growth.
+They strive to maintain a sound body and mind by taking care of themselves with respect and dignity in order to lead by example.
 This includes staff staying current on their own particular sacramental practice.
-Staff must regularly consume sacrament or have proven to have reached a level of proficiency where sacramental ingestion at a miniscule level can produce the sacramental state.
-Psanctuary Church will provide twice per year staff services for continued work with the sacrament.

-3. Psanctuary Staff and members should display compassion and consideration to all of Creation; to all creatures, humans, to our material surroundings and our environment.
-Psanctuary Staff and members are called to serve in every capacity of their lives.
-Service to the greater good is the prime motivation of our work and our involvement with the sacrament.
+3. Psanctuary Staff, Ministers and members display compassion and consideration to all of Creation; to all creatures, humans, to our material surroundings and our environment.
+Service to the greater good is the prime motivation of our work.

-Regarding the Sacrament, including living or dried, Psanctuary Staff:
+4. Regarding the Sacrament, including living or dried, Psanctuary Staff and Ministers:

 • Will maintain an attitude and presentation of respect and reverence in both public and private conversations.